-- The first is to reach the net zero target for Scopes 1 and 2 for Flughafen Zürich AG itself (outlined in Chapter 3). - The second is to influence, guide and support other aviation industry partners both locally at Zurich Airport and nationally and internationally to reduce their emissions (in Scope 3, outlined in Chapter 4).
+- The first is to reach the net zero target for Scopes 1 and 2 for Flughafen Zürich AG itself (as outlined in Chapter 3). - The second is to influence, guide and support other aviation industry partners both locally at Zurich Airport and nationally and internationally to reduce their emissions (in Scope 3, as outlined in Chapter 4).

-On Scopes 1 and 2, the reduction strategy is based on the priority cascade "reduction" (using less fuels and electricity), "efficiency" (increase efficiency use of fuel and electricity) and finally "substitution" (substitute fuel and electricity to renewables).
+On Scopes 1 and 2, the reduction strategy is based on the priority cascade "reduction" (using less fuels and electricity), "efficiency" (increase efficiency in the use of fuel and electricity) and finally "substitution" (substitute fuel and electricity to renewables).

-1 Management Board Flughafen Zürich AG, 29.04.2019
+1 Management Board Flughafen Zürich AG, 29.04.2019 and Board of Governors, 11.7.2022

-3. Roadmap to Net Zero in 2050 (Scopes 1 & 2)
+3. Roadmap to Net Zero in 2040 (Scopes 1 & 2)